UKCCSRC 2023 Flexible Funding Call – closed 15th June, 1pm

 Up to £350K is available, but the UKCCSRC Board is not obliged to allocate all these funds during this call.
 Proposals are expected to be either:

-- £10k (100% FEC) for small projects that could lead to bigger funding including collaborative work
+- £10k (100% FEC) for small projects that could lead to bigger funding and/or collaborative work

 - It is envisaged that £50k-£100k will be awarded to £10k projects